Mailu/Mailu/docs/faq.rst

 - The admin interface generates ``MX`` and ``SPF`` examples which point to the first entry of ``HOSTNAMES`` but these are only examples.
   You can modify them to use any other ``HOSTNAMES`` entry.

-You're mail service will be reachable for IMAP, POP3, SMTP and Webmail at the addresses:
+Your mail service will be reachable for IMAP, POP3, SMTP and Webmail at the addresses:

 - mail.example.com
 - mail.foo.com